Clay County Courthouse (Tennessee)

 The Clay County Courthouse in Celina, Tennessee is a historic courthouse built in 1873.
 It was listed on the National Register of Historic Places in 1977.

 It is the first county courthouse ever serving Clay County.
 It is a two-story brick building with brick laid in common bond, located on State Route 52.

+History

+Plans for erecting the courthouse began in 1870, and construction began in 1872 with the contract price of $9,999.
+The first court session was held in 1874.